AJGP > Reviewers > Author guidelines

 4.2 Covering letter

-The covering letter is a direct communication to the editor and provides a unique opportunity to demonstrate succinctly why the article is best published in AJGP.
+The covering letter is a direct communication to the Journal editor and provides a unique opportunity to demonstrate succinctly why the article is best published in AJGP.
+If appropriate, written confirmation about obtaining patient consent is to be added to the covering letter.

 Authors must complete a standard ‘Assignment of copyright and Health information authorisation’ form.
+This form must list all tables, figures, boxes and any appendices.
 This can be found on the Scholar One website.

 4.4 Permissions

-On the ‘Assignment of copyright and Health information authorisation’ form, authors must indicate whether tables, boxes and figures:
+On the ‘Assignment of copyright and Health information authorisation’ form, authors must indicate whether tables, boxes, figures and appendices are:

-Authors are responsible for obtaining permission from the appropriate copyright holder to reproduce or adapt all published (or otherwise copyright) material.
+It is the responsibility of the author to obtain permissions from the appropriate copyright holders to reproduce or adapt all published (or otherwise copyright) material.
 The copyright holder’s permission statement must be provided at the time of manuscript submission, with a copy of the source material.
 Refer to Section 8 for information about permission to reproduce content from an AJGP article.

 4.5 Author contributions